llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   llvm.amdgcn.iglp_opt                             An **experimental** intrinsic for instruction group level parallelism.
 The intrinsic
                                                    implements predefined intruction scheduling orderings.
-The intrinsic applies to the code that appears after the intrinsic.
+The intrinsic applies to the surrounding scheduling region.
 The intrinsic takes a value that specifies the strategy.
 The compiler implements two strategies.

                                                    0. Interleave DS and MFMA instructions for small GEMM kernels.
                                                    1. Interleave DS and MFMA instructions for single wave small GEMM kernels.

+                                                   Only one iglp_opt intrinsic may be used in a scheduling region.
+The iglp_opt intrinsic cannot be combined with sched_barrier or sched_group_barrier.

                                                    The iglp_opt strategy implementations are subject to change.